Narsi146/neo4j-exercise/README.md

     - Ensure Neo4j Enterprise is up and running.
     - Update Neo4j URL, User and Pass in `.env.example`.
     - Copy `.env.example' to .env.
+    - create a python virtual environment with python version 3.9 and load the packages in requirements.txt
     - Execute `loaddata.py` python file.
     - Check database for data.
 2.  **Testing** - to test driver and data, run below steps: